hwlim/Cutlery/README.md

 ### 2.1 sample.tsv

-sample data sheet with following 7 columns:
+Tab-separated sample information file with following 7 columns:
 - **Id**: Unique sample ID.
 This is used for the output files of adapter trimming.
 - **Name**: Sample name.
 This becomes the output folder name for each sample
 - **Group**: Sample group.
 No specific use in the process of each sample but will be used for replicate-pooling and group-wise analysis later